csc7/PP1_CI_TGC/README.md

 * To show all services that the company offers.
 * To offer the company a simple way of being contacted.
 * To offer the company a simple way of selling services.
+* To offer the comapny a simple way of showing its structure.
 * To provide users a clear view of the services available.
 * To provide users a simple way of requesting services.
 * to provide users a simple way of contacting the company.